The first part of this group of posts was about learning the essentials of using an embroidery machine, using the designs given on your machine.

 The design company Embroidery Library has a useful techniques section with photo and video tutorials on many topics, Helpful how-tos.

-Another design company, Anita Goodesign, has a sampler class of photo tutorials for many embroidery techniques, called Fundamental Curriculum and free on their DVDs.
+Another design company, Anita Goodesign, has a sampler class of photo tutorials for many embroidery techniques, called Fundamental Curriculum and free on their recent DVDs.
 Register with them for many free pdf and video tutorials.

 Tutorials for some more unusual techniques at Urban Threads.

 There are many youtube videos on embroidery machines and techniques.
 They vary greatly in quality and content, but you can usually find several on your model of machine or the technique you want to try.
 (Brother machines have different model numbers in different countries.
 You need to know the equivalent US model number to find the most videos.)
 The right side menu with the Sewing Mastery video is a starting point.

 There are also formal on-line video classes, not free but they do include designs.
 From several sources, such as :

 Sewing Mastery/Heirloom Creations (class on the Anita Goodesign fundamentals sampler)